Do you know what is the average life expectancy for ferrets?

 Ferrets Between 3 And 4 Years Of Age

 Ferrets in that age span have yellowing on their entire teeth.
-Also, some teeth can be damaged due to their state and the age of the ferret.
-You have to treat the teeth if necessary.
+Also, some teeth can be damaged due to their state and the age of the ferret, so it is not uncommon for a ferret to have a broken tooth.
+You have to treat the teeth if necessary and to know that, visit the vet.

 Ferrets Above 4 Years Of Age

 You can make sure that your ferret stays healthy by providing him with good living conditions.
-Make sure you know what ferret needs every day and how can you choose the best option for a happy and long life.
+Make sure you know what ferret needs every day and how can you choose the best option for a happy and long life expectancy of ferrets in your home.

 Pick The Right Diet

 Another option is to pick a good ferret kibble.
 A good ferret kibble is grain-free cat kibble.
 That kibble should have a high percentage of animal protein and fat.
 It also should be low in vegetables and fruit to avoid fiber and sugar.
 There should be at least 3 different animal proteins, meaning coming from different animals.
-If you want to know what are the most important things to consider when choosing good kibble, read my post about the best ferret kibble.
+If you want to know what are the most important things to consider when choosing good kibble to prolong a life expectancy for ferrets, read my post about the best ferret kibble.

 Neuter/Spay Your Ferret

-Neutering/spaying should happen around the 9th month, not a couple of weeks.
+Neutering/spaying should happen around the 9th month or later, not a couple of weeks.
 If you do it to your ferret at the wrong age, he can suffer from adrenal disease and some cancers.
 Although most serious illnesses appear when a ferret is already middle-aged, too soon neutered ferrets can experience them earlier, even at one or two years.

 Find A Good Veterinarian